-(a) variations lodged before 30 March will be incorporated in the Confirmation of Enrolment Program notice forwarded to students on 6 April 1979.
+(a) variations lodged before 18 April will be incorporated in the Confirmation ot Enrolment Program notice forwarded to students on 28 April 1980.

-(b) variations lodged atfer 30 March will be acknowledged by letter.
+(b) variations lodged after 18 April will be acknowledged by letter.

 (7) It is emphasized that failure to attend for any assessment procedure, or to lodge any material stipulated as part of an assessment procedure, in any subject in which a student is enrolled will be regarded as failure in that assessment procedure unless written approval to withdraw from the subject without failure has been obtained from the Registrar.